ChrisZasa/MTXQC_documentation/docs/01-intro.md

 Nevertheless MTXQCvX2 includes a module in order to integrate all kind of data provided in spreadsheet-format, e.g., derived from metmax, extracting required information and creating corresponding files (MTXQCvX2_part4).

 ## Structure
 MTXQCvX2 contains a suite of modules is optimized to process GC-MS derived data and processed either in Maui or Chromatof/Metmax.
-Workflows for both approaches are introduced with step-by-step instructions in chapter @\ref(maui) and @\ref(metmax).
+Workflows for both approaches are introduced with step-by-step tutorials in chapter \@ref(maui) and \@ref(metmax).

-Subsequently each MTXQCvX2 module (chapter \@ref(ExpSetup) - \@ref(Metmax)) is introduced in greater detail including a input / output files and processing parameter.
+Subsequently each MTXQCvX2 module is introduced in greater detail including the list of processing parameter (chapter \@ref(ExpSetup) - \@ref(Metmax)).

 The configuration of MTXQCvX2 has been split into two categories - (1) a general configuration `config_files` and (2) metabolomics specific parameters `config_mtx`.
-Latter one is meant to provide flexibility including further substances.
+Latter one is meant to provide flexibility to adapt MTXQCvX2 to your needs.
 How to do so and what files can be customizes is shown in chapter \@ref(config).

 Workflow-specific processing methods applied in Chromatof are introduced separately in the chapter \@ref(mauiproc) and \@ref(metmaxproc) including all parameter as well as a short introduction.